 RS: For women entrepreneurs in particular, it is important to ignore the fact that in the past discrimination has made things unfairly difficult.
 This and other programs are now there to help achieve ambitions, and the unique perspectives they have as individuals will give them, in time, a competitive edge.

 Rodney Schwartz is CEO and Founder of ClearlySo, with a background in equity research, management, investment banking and venture capital.
 Joining Wall Street in 1980, he rose to become the number one ranked financial services analyst at PaineWebber and then held senior management posts at Lehman Brothers and Paribas, before leaving the sector in 1997 to found the fintech-oriented VC firm Catalyst.
 Rodney is a pioneer in the impact investment marketplace and he transformed Catalyst into a social business consultancy, which in 2008 morphed into ClearlySo, a business designed, “to help create 100 Justgivings”.
 This seemed an exciting new style of company, which achieves significant impact as well as great financial returns.
 Rodney also teaches Impact investing at the Said Business School (Oxford) and the ESMT (Berlin), and is Former Chair of Shelter, The Green Thing, Space Hive and JustGiving, in addition to having served on many fintech.
 He holds an MBA and BA from the University of Rochester and has four adult children.

-Applications to the second cohort of We in Social Tech are open now until 19 May 2019.
+Applications to the third cohort of We in Social Tech are open now until 17 November 2019.